Stylok5/Project-2-GameofQuotes/README.md

 # Installation

 To run the application locally, you'll need to have Node.js installed on your machine.
+To install Node.js visit its website [label](https://nodejs.org/), download the appropriate version of Node.js for your operating system.
+Run the downloaded installation file and follow the prompts to install Node.js on your computer.
+In the Visual Studio Code terminal type **node -v** and press Enter to verify that Node.js is installed and to check its version.
 You can then follow these steps:

-Clone this repository to your local machine.
+1. Clone this repository to your local machine by typing git clone and using the ssh key from github in your terminal.
-In the root directory of the project, run npm install to install the required dependencies.
+2. In the root directory of the project, run npm install to install the required dependencies.
-Run npm run dev to start the server.
+3. Run npm run dev to start the server.
-Open the url in your browser to view the application.
+4. Open the url in your browser to view the application.

 ## Technologies Used